CM-Well/CM-Well/docs/DevGuide.ManagingUsers.md

 # Managing CM-Well Users #

-In order to access CM-Well, API clients need a user entity to be defined in CM-Well.
+In order to perform write operations on CM-Well, API clients need a user entity to be defined in CM-Well.
 Users have a unique username, a password, read and write permissions for accessing CM-Well folders, and optionally one or more roles that confer additional read and write permissions.

 When a user logs into CM-Well successfully with valid username and password values, the user receives an access token that's valid for 24 hours after its creation.
 This token must be passed in the **X-CM-WELL-TOKEN** HTTP header for any API call that requires permissions (e.g. any call that updates CM-Well).